abracadaniel/cardano-pool-docker/README.md

 # Running a Cardano Node

-From the official [Installing and Running a Node](https://github.com/input-output-hk/cardano-tutorials/blob/master/node-setup/build.md) tutorial from IOHK.
+From the official [Node setup](https://github.com/input-output-hk/cardano-tutorials/tree/master/node-setup) and [pioneers-testnet](https://github.com/input-output-hk/cardano-tutorials/tree/master/pioneers-testnet) tutorials from IOHK.
-The container download and build the [cardano-node](https://github.com/input-output-hk/cardano-node.git) using the pioneer tag.
+The container downloads and builds the [cardano-node](https://github.com/input-output-hk/cardano-node.git) using the pioneer tag.
 It can start either a block-producing node or a relay node, or both, and connect to the cardano network.
 By default it will connect to the Pioneer dev network, you can run on other networks using the CARDANO_NETWORK environment variable, See the [Environment variables](#environment) section.

 ## Usage

-Here are some example snippets to help you get started creating a container.
+Here are some example snippets to help you get started creating a some nodes.
-You will need to open to ports 3000 for the block-producing node and 3001 for the relay node.
+You will, by default, need to open to ports 3000 for the block-producing node and 3001 for the relay node.

 ### docker